-The FHA has published their 2018 maximum mortgage amounts with Mortgagee Letter 2017-16 (remember this is the loan amount financed, not the sales price) for both low and high cost areas which become effective for case numbers assigned on or after January 1, 2018.
+The FHA has published their 2019 maximum mortgage amounts for forward mortgage with Mortgagee Letter 18-11 (remember this is the loan amount financed, not the sales price) for both low and high cost areas which become effective for case numbers assigned on or after January 1, 2019.

 Additionally, the respective loan amounts have also increased for 2,3, and 4 unit properties that are eligible for FHA financing.
 Additional details can be found in the full FHA announcement here.

-2018 county limits have been updated on FHA’s Mortgage Limits Search Engine.
-To determine the 2018 limit, select “CY2018” from the Limit Year drop down menu.
+2019 county limits have been updated on FHA’s Mortgage Limits Search Engine.
+To determine the 2019 limit, select “CY2019” from the Limit Year drop down menu.